Where we left off

 - Since a list is only defined by its

-pointer, we need to traverse the list to find any other item - we can’t just sayhead + 1
+headpointer, we need to traverse the list to find any other item - we can’t just sayhead + 1orhead[1] - The basic algorithm is something like:

-set travelling pointer to head while travelling pointer points to something do something with the current node advance the travelling pointer to the next node
+set travelling pointer to head while travelling pointer points to something do something with the current node advance the travelling pointer to the next node - “Do something” can be printing, searching, summing, etc

 Traversing a list